AdamT84/Hangman/README.md

 The prisoner was strung up over a 5–legged stand, then a blank word would be presented by the executioner.
 With each incorrect guess, a leg would be knocked away.
 If the word was guessed correctly, the prisoner would be set free, if not, once all 5 legs were chopped, he would hang.
 This “game” definitely had dark beginnings, but in time, has grown to a much more fun-loving game kids of all ages.

-The purpose of this site is allow players of all ages to test their logic and guessing ability against the computer.
+The purpose of this site is to allow players of all ages to test their logic and guessing ability against the computer.
 With over 40 possible words that are selected at random the game can be played multiple times before the same word re-appears.

 ## User Experience Design